amrmostafa800/DDTank_TemplateAlllist_To_Sql/README.md

-# DDTank_TemplateAlllist_To_Sql
+# DDTank_TemplateAlllist-questlist_To_Sql
-you need to download TemplateAlllist.xml file from ddtank you need to get its items Translate you need to put TemplateAlllist file decoded in same folder of tool
+you need to download TemplateAlllist.xml or questlis.xml file from ddtank you need to get its Translate you need to put file decoded in same folder of tool